BetonQuest/BetonQuest/docs/Documentation/Reference/Plugin-Config.md

     21. A prefix that gets applied to the start of a new line if the actual text is too long.
     22. The arrow format to scroll up.
     23. The arrow format to scroll down.
+    24. Requires `set_speed: true`.
+If set to `true`, the base movement speed is directly reduced to 0 instead using a temporary modifier for that.
+However, in case of a server crash during a conversation, this change might persist.

 * `chest`